Accident Claims * For Non-Residents Who Sustained An Injury In Ireland

-If you are resident outside of Ireland but have had an accident whilst in Ireland then you are entitled to bring a personal injury claim * in Ireland in respect to that accident.
+If you are resident outside of Ireland but have had an accident whilst in Ireland then you are entitled to bring a personal injury claim * in Ireland in respect of that accident.

-- Your first priority if you have been involved in an accident is assess whether you have been injured or not, the best way to do this is to go to a doctor or the nearest A&E (Accident and Emergency) room.
+- Your first priority, if you have been involved in an accident, is assessing whether you have been injured or not, the best way to do this is to go to a doctor or the nearest A&E (Accident and Emergency) room.

 - In some cases, like in a road traffic accident *, you may need to call the police (Gardaí) to come to the scene of the accident or if you were involved in an accident in work *, for example, then you would report the accident to your manager.
 If your accident occurred in a public place *, like a supermarket, then you would immediately inform the shop staff and complete an incident report.

 - Once you have been assessed by a medical professional, take a second to think and document the details of the accident, this will prove helpful when you speak with a personal injury solicitor * about your case and will help the solicitor establish whether you have a personal injury claim * or not.
 Some of the information you should note are: